Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 # Getting Started

-## Introduction

-longGWAS is a computational pipeline, developed using [Nextflow](https://www.nextflow.io/docs/latest/index.html), that allows us to perform custom GWAS analyses with ease.

 This page will walk you through how to set up Nextflow and run the longGWAS pipeline.

 ## Requirements